Skip to main content

 Faculty: Cynthia Bodkin, MD

-You may be eligible if you are ages 16 to 65, have a genetic diagnosis of DM1, and do not currently have a diagnosis of heart failure or high blood pressure.
+You may be eligible if you are at least 18 years of age, have a confirmed genetic diagnosis of Myotonic Dystrophy Type 1, do not have a heart arrhythmia (pacemaker or defibrillator are allowed) and are not currently taking GLP-1 medications.

 For more information, email neuroct@iu.edu or call 317-963-4823.